sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

 #### Utilize VNets, NSGs, ASGs, and Azure Firewalls for enhanced workload access management

 **Has the organization leveraged Microsoft Azure's network segmentation capabilities, including Virtual Networks (VNets), VNet peering, Network Security Groups (NSGs), Application Security Groups (ASGs), and Azure Firewalls, to effectively isolate and manage access to workloads?** (Score Advanced)

 - **Legacy:** The organization lacks comprehensive network segmentation strategies using Azure's networking capabilities.
 This absence of network segmentation may lead to increased risk of lateral movement in case of breaches and inefficient network access control, affecting the overall security posture.
     - Indicators:
         - Limited use or absence of VNets, NSGs, ASGs, Azure Firewalls, or VNet peering to segregate network traffic and control access.
         - Increased vulnerability to internal and external threats due to the lack of effective isolation between different workloads.
         - Challenges in managing access and ensuring secure communication within Azure environments, potentially leading to non-compliance with security policies.

-- Initial: Initial efforts have been made to adopt Azure network segmentation capabilities for certain critical workloads, using VNets, NSGs, and possibly Azure Firewalls.
+- **Initial:** Initial efforts have been made to adopt Azure network segmentation capabilities for certain critical workloads, using VNets, NSGs, and possibly Azure Firewalls.
 This phase marks the beginning of leveraging Azure's networking features for security, though comprehensive segmentation and access control across all workloads may still be developing.
     - Indicators:
         - Partial implementation of network segmentation practices, focusing on high-priority or sensitive workloads.
         - Initial improvements in workload isolation and access management, though not consistently applied across the entire Azure environment.
         - Some enhancement in the organization’s ability to prevent unauthorized access and reduce the attack surface, with ongoing efforts to expand network segmentation strategies.

-- Advanced: Azure's network segmentation capabilities are broadly implemented across the organization's Azure environment, significantly improving workload isolation and security.
+- **Advanced:** Azure's network segmentation capabilities are broadly implemented across the organization's Azure environment, significantly improving workload isolation and security.
 This advanced tier reflects a mature approach to network segmentation, with VNets, NSGs, ASGs, Azure Firewalls, and VNet peering effectively managing access and reducing potential attack vectors.
     - Indicators:
         - Comprehensive adoption of Azure network segmentation features, facilitating robust isolation and controlled access to workloads.
         - Enhanced security posture through effective use of VNets, NSGs, ASGs, and Azure Firewalls to enforce granular access controls.
         - Significant progress toward minimizing risks associated with network access and inter-workload communication, supported by advanced segmentation practices.

-- Optimal: Network segmentation capabilities in Azure are fully developed, operationalized, and integrated into the organization’s overall network security strategy.
+- **Optimal:** Network segmentation capabilities in Azure are fully developed, operationalized, and integrated into the organization’s overall network security strategy.
 This optimal scenario ensures the highest level of workload isolation, access management, and security across the Azure environment.
     - Indicators:
         - Strategic and universal application of network segmentation features to ensure comprehensive isolation and access control across all Azure workloads.
         - Comprehensive management of network traffic, enhancing organizational resilience against network-based threats.
         - Full alignment with network security best practices and compliance requirements, underpinned by a well-managed and effective Azure network segmentation framework.

-- Relevance to NIST SP 800-53 Revision 5:
+- **Relevance to NIST SP 800-53 Revision 5:**
     - SC-7 Boundary Protection: Utilizing VNets, NSGs, and Azure Firewalls supports the enforcement of boundary protections, controlling the flow of information between networks under different levels of trust.
     - AC-4 Information Flow Enforcement: Network segmentation practices, such as the use of ASGs and VNet peering, aid in enforcing approved authorizations for controlling the flow of information within the system and between interconnected systems.
     - SC-32 Network Segmentation: The strategic implementation of network segmentation using Azure's capabilities directly supports the principles of network segmentation, enhancing security by isolating system components into separate security zones.
     - AC-3 Access Enforcement: The application of NSGs and ASGs enables the enforcement of approved access decisions to resources and services, aligning with the requirement to restrict access based on the application of policy rules.

+- **Products covered:**
+    -